Complete Dynamic Logic of Communicating Hybrid Programs: Axiomatization

-Ac-composition \RuleName{acComposition} and ac-choice \RuleName{acChoice} are straight-forward generalizations from \dL. \footnote{ The prefix-closed program semantics is for reasoning about non-terminating reactive systems \cite{AcHoare_Zwiers} but further renders axiom \RuleName{acComposition} an equivalence as proving the commitment of $[ \alpha ] \ac [ \beta ] \ac \psi$ from $[ \alpha \seq \beta ] \ac \psi$ needs that all $\alpha$-prefixes are in the semantics of $\alpha\seq\beta$. } Ac-iteration \RuleName{acIteration} unrolls a loop once.
-The so-called \emph{ac-kernel} $[ \alpha^0 ] \ac \psi$ is provably equivalent to $\Commit \wedge (\A \rightarrow \psi)$ by \RuleName{acNoCom} and \RuleName{test}.
-This reveals the commitment $\Commit$ as unconditional promise but also assumes $\A$ for $\psi$.
-Ac-induction \RuleName{acInduction} carefully considers that assumption-program pairs are the modal actions: The induction step $\psi \rightarrow [ \alpha ] \ac \psi$ needs a proof in all worlds reachable by $(\A, \repetition{\alpha})$-runs, but no further commitment ($\true$).
-As a result, the ac-induction rule \RuleName{acInvariant} is derivable using Gödel generalization \RuleName{acG}, which in turn enables derivation of the ac-loop rule \RuleName{acLoop}.
+Ac-composition \RuleName{acComposition}, ac-choice \RuleName{acChoice}, and ac-iteration~\RuleName{acIteration} are straight-forward generalizations from dynamic logic. \footnote{ The prefix-closed program semantics enables reasoning about non-terminating reactive systems \cite{AcHoare_Zwiers}, and further renders the axiom \RuleName{acComposition} an equivalence since proving the commitment of $[ \alpha ] \ac [ \beta ] \ac \psi$ from $[ \alpha \seq \beta ] \ac \psi$ needs that all $\alpha$-prefixes are in the semantics of $\alpha\seq\beta$. } The base case $[ \alpha^0 ] \ac \psi$ in \RuleName{acIteration}, where $\alpha^0 \equiv \test{\true}$ yields no communication, is provably equivalent to $\Commit \wedge (\A \rightarrow \psi)$ by \RuleName{acNoCom} and~\RuleName{test}.
+Ac-induction~\RuleName{acInduction} carefully generalizes the induction axiom of dynamic logic, considering that assumption-program pairs are the modal actions.
+Consequently, the induction step $\psi \rightarrow [ \alpha ] \ac \psi$ needs a proof in all worlds reachable by $(\A, \repetition{\alpha})$-runs, and proves the commitment~$\Commit$ inductively.
+As a result, the ac-induction rule \RuleName{acInvariant} derives using Gödel generalization~\RuleName{acG}.
+The required initial commitment $\Commit$ in \RuleName{acInvariant} reflects the base case when proving the ac-contract $(\A, \Commit)$ inductively.
+Conversely, the environment guarantees the assumption $\A$ in the final state, even after zero iterations $\alpha^0$, but the invariant~$\psi$ cannot entail~$\A$ if it does not hold in the initial state.
+This assumption can be obtained nevertheless by a combination of the axioms \RuleName{Atransfer} and \RuleName{hExtension}.

-Axiom \RuleName{acConvergence} lifts convergence \cite{DBLP:journals/jar/Platzer08,DBLP:conf/lics/2012} to repetition over assumption-program actions but only if the commitment is unsatisfiable ($\false$) so that the ac-diamonds's postcondition is assessed instead.
-The ac-version \RuleName{acArrival} of the arrival axiom \cite{DBLP:journals/tocl/Platzer15} is the derivable dual of ac-induction \RuleName{acInduction}.
-By ac-arrival \RuleName{acArrival}, convergence \RuleName{acConvergence} can prove commitment by iterating them along the simpler action $(\A, \alpha)$ in the postcondition.